FAQ-Early Detection Pregnancy Tests

 Our pregnancy test strips are 99.98% accurate.
 The reason that they are cheaper is that there is minimal packaging with pregnancy test strips, so they cost less to manufacture.

 15) What are professional pregnancy tests?

 16) How sensitive is a 10 miu pregnancy test?

 A 10miu pregnancy test detects just 10 milli international units of hcg ( human chorionic gonadotrophin which is the pregnancy hormone ) in a urine sample, and is the most sensitive pregnancy test that you can buy, that will give you reliable and accurate early test results.

 Going below this level of hcg will increase the chance of getting false positives.

 17) How reliable are 10miu early detection pregnancy test strips?

 Access Diagnostics introduced 10mIU early detection pregnancy tests to the UK market over 20 years ago, & during that time they have proved to be very reliable and effective, with accuracy rates of 99.98%.

-Prior to their introduction, most pregnancy tests were 25mIU sensitivity or higher.
+Prior to their introduction, most early pregnancy tests were 25mIU sensitivity or higher.
 They proved to be so popular, that all the leading brand pregnancy tests have since lowered their detection levels, and now all offer early detection pregnancy tests.